-About .07 ufds. was found necessary to tune this to 1000 cyles.
-Experiment with other forms of inductance will be found of great interest and value.
+About .07 μfds. was found diameter. necessary to tune this to 1000 cyles.
+Ex- NOVEMBER, 1928 QST periment with other forms of inductance will be found of great interest and value.
+The fourth tube of this receiver is a

-The fourth tube of this receiver is a 201-A arranged in the normal fashion.
+201-A arranged in the normal fashion.
 This tube is not necessary to provide am-

-THE TWO-TUBE PHONE RECEIVER

-The feature of adjustable tuning range is obtained in this set by the use of a midget condenser in series with the tuning condenser.
-The value of this method, as described in the text, is in the possibility of its use to convert an existing tuning sustem for 1929 use by the simple addition of a midget series condenser.
-The usual type of audio-frequency amplifier shown in this receiver will still be necessary in receivers to be used for phone receiving.

-plification additional to that already available, but is essential to provide a satisfactory output circuit since the phones
+THE TWO-TUBE PHONE RECEIVER The feature of adjustable tuning range is obtained in this set by the use of a midget condenser in series with the tuning condenser.
+The value of this method, as described in the taxts, is in the possibility of its use to convert an existing tuning sustem for 1929 use by the simple addition of a midget series condenser.
+The usual type of andio-frequency amplifier shown in this receiver will still be necessary in receivers to be used for phone reception. plification additional to that already available, but is essential to provide a satisfactory output circuit since the phones

-COIL-CONDENSER COMBINATIONS FOR THREE BANDS

-Differing from present day practice a separate tuning condenser is used with each inductance in the four-tube receiver to give full scale dial coverage for cach band.
+COIL-CONDENSER COMBINATIONS FOR THREE BANDS Differing from present day practice a separate tuning condenser is used with each inductance in the four-tube receiver to give full scale dial coverage for cach band.
 The grid coils are wound with 20-guage d.s.c. wire on Silver-Marshall coil forms.
-As a rough guide it can be suid that 8 turns are used for the 14.000-kc, bund; 14 turns for the 7.000-kc, band; 21 turns for the 3.500-kc, band.
-The ticklers found suitable are of 30-guage d.s.c. wire, 5 turns being used for 14.000-kc, Turns for 7.000-kc, and 9 turns for \$5.00-kc.
-It is almost certain that these figures will vary in individual receivers.

-could not be operated in the plate circuit of the UX-222.
+As a rough guide it can be swid that 6 turns are used for the 14,000-kc, bund; 14 turns for the 7,000-kc, band; 21 turns for the 5,500-kc, band.
+The ticklers found suitable are of 30-guage d.s.c. wire, 5 turns being used for 14,000-kc., 7 turns for 7,000-kc, and 9 turns will vary in individual receivers. could not be operated in the plate circuit of the UX-222.
 The enormous amplification provided by the two audio tubes makes the use of a volume control essential.

-The UY-type socket and UY tube base

-to be seen at the extreme left rear corner of the base are used to make all battery connections.
+The UY-type socket and UY tube base to be seen at the extreme left rear corner of the base are used to make all battery connections.
 An ordinary battery cable is led into the tube base through a hole in one side and the leads soldered to the various pins.
 The arrangement has been found surprisingly convenient from every possible aspect, and never again will we be guilty of using a string of binding posts unnecessarily monopolizing a long strip of bakelite.
 We hesitate to make any mention of the performance of these receivers on account of the many factors which influence it, and because of the possibility of arousing expectations which may be beyond fulfillment in individual cases.
-We do be-lieve, however, that these four tubes are truly worth while and that the available sensitivity, selectivity and amplification are equal to any reasonable de-mands that could ever be made on them.
+We do believe, however, that these four tubes are truly worth while and that the available sensitivity, selectivity and amplification are equal to any reasonable de-mands that could ever be made on them.
 In addition, we think that the receiver is particularly suited for the requirements of the future, having provision for tuning range adjustment which would adapt it to any desired frequency band, and having an amplifier which, with simple amendment, could be given any increased selectivity which may be made practicable by wide improvement in the emissions of amateur stations.